ballerina-attic/securing-restful-services-with-basic-auth/README.md

 ["b7a.users.counter"]
 password="password"
-scopes="add"
+scopes="add_order"

 ["b7a.users.admin"]
 password="password"
-scopes="add,update,cancel"
+scopes="add_order,update_order,cancel_order"

 ```

-- With that we've completed securing the OrderMgtService.
+- Note that Its possible to encrypt the password entries using `ballerina encrypt` command.
+With this we've completed securing the OrderMgtService using basic authentication.

 ## Testing